 Advanced Metering Infrastructure (AMI)

-SMECO is currently negotiating contracts for the installation of the new meters and a web portal for customer-members to actively view their energy usage.
-This safe and highly secure advanced technology will provide energy use information that customer-members can use to save energy and save money.
+While we complete the installation of these systems, finalize business processes, and test the network, we will also be preparing a web portal that will allow customer-members to review their daily energy use online.
+Ultimately, this safe and secure technology will provide energy use information that you can use to save energy and save money.

 About Smart Meters